pypa/pipenv/docs/diagnose.rst

 Frequently Encountered Pipenv Problems
 ======================================

-Pipenv is constantly being improved by volunteers, but we have limited resources, and Pipenv is still a very young project, and has some quirks that needs to be dealt with.
+Pipenv is constantly being improved by volunteers, but is still a very young project with limited resources, and has some quirks that needs to be dealt with.
 We need everyone’s help (including yours!).

 Here are some common questions people have using Pipenv.
 Please take a look below and see if they resolve your problem.